 Our playgroup has two craft projects lined up for today.
 One of which is making this adorable Ghost Footprint plaque (inspired by Becky’s Ghostly Handprints post on The Crafting Chicks blog):

-Dylan & I went ahead and completed his so we could help show the group what to do.
-It’s a lot of fun, very easy and inexpensive.
+My son and I went ahead and completed his so we could help show the group what to do.
+It was a lot of fun, very easy and inexpensive.

 - 5×7 wooden plaque (or similar sized canvas … needs to be large enough to fit your child’s footprint)